 Banking and money transmission

-The Bank of Spain, the Spanish authority responsible for banking and money transfer matters, has not issued any statement or otherwise set out its position on virtual currencies other than in the joint warning issued with the CNMV mentioned in Section I.
+The Bank of Spain, the Spanish authority responsible for banking and money transfer matters, has not issued any statement or otherwise set out its position on virtual currencies other than in the joint warnings issued with the CNMV mentioned in Section I.

-According to the joint warning, and although they acknowledge that virtual currencies are occasionally presented as an alternative to legal tender, the Spanish authorities note that the former differ greatly from the latter in that their acceptance as a means of payment of a debt or other obligations is not mandatory, their circulation is very limited and their value fluctuates widely, meaning that they cannot be considered as a sound store of value or a stable unit of account.
+According to the joint warning, and although they acknowledge that virtual currencies are occasionally presented as an alternative to legal tender, the Spanish authorities note that the former differ greatly from the latter in that their acceptance as a means of payment of a debt or other obligations is not mandatory, their circulation is very limited and their value fluctuates widely, meaning that they cannot be considered a sound store of value or a stable unit of account.

-In this regard, the advice of the EBA on cryptoassets of 9 January 2019 provides that a competent authority will consider a token to be electronic money if it: is electronically stored; has monetary value; represents a claim on the issuer; is issued on receipt of funds; is issued for the purpose of making payment transactions; and is accepted by persons other than the issuer.11
+In this regard, the advice of the EBA on cryptoassets of 9 January 2019 provides that a competent authority will consider a token to be electronic money if it: is electronically stored; has monetary value; represents a claim on the issuer; is issued on receipt of funds; is issued for the purpose of making payment transactions; and is accepted by persons other than the issuer.14

 At present, no virtual currency, including Bitcoin, is recognised by Spanish law as a digital currency, electronic money or as a payment method.
 The main concern is consumer protection as an important part of the activities related to cryptocurrencies cannot be included within the scope of European regulations for financial services (EDM2 and PSD2) and, in the instances when some activities do fall within their scope, not all risks attached are adequately addressed and mitigated.